apaluri/MyPublicRepository/README.md

 MyPublicRepository
 ==================

-FreeLance projects are loaded here
+All the FreeLance projects undertaken by me( Aditya ) are loaded here.